Love in the Library: Critical reception

 Love in the Library received starred reviews from Booklist, Publishers Weekly, and School Library Journal.

-Booklist's Van McGary praised Love in the Library for its depiction of “the resilience of Human dignity and optimism even during times of immense challenge and adversity.”
-McGary wrote, "The author’s gentle text captures the resilience of human dignity and optimism even during times of immense challenge and adversity.
-Imamura’s stunning gouache and watercolor illustrations convey both the setting and the emotions of the characters."
+Booklist's Van McGary praised Love in the Library for its depiction of "he resilience of Human dignity and optimism even during times of immense challenge and adversity."
+McGary wrote, "The author's gentle text captures the resilience of human dignity and optimism even during times of immense challenge and adversity.
+Imamura's stunning gouache and watercolor illustrations convey both the setting and the emotions of the characters."
 McGary specifically noted that the Author's Note "caps off this powerful must-read."

 Publishers Weekly wrote, "Alongside a sensitive introduction to life in Japanese internment camps, this picture book transcends its central romance to encompass love for books, community, and being 'human.'"
-They further highlighted how Imamura's "fluid, dynamic gouache and watercolor illustrations [...] spotlight the expressive internees’ individualism amid a bleak landscape, immersing readers via era-specific wardrobes and hues."
+They further highlighted how Imamura's "fluid, dynamic gouache and watercolor illustrations [...] spotlight the expressive internees' individualism amid a bleak landscape, immersing readers via era-specific wardrobes and hues."

-School Library Journal's Shannon O'Connor called the book "lovely" and "inspiring," highlighting how "Imamura’s muted art, cushion[s] the harsh reality of how Japanese Americans were treated during World War II" and the message that "love is a miracle and can grow in the most unlikely of places."
-She also noted, "Young readers may find it hard to relate to the love story of two 20-somethings, finding it easier to connect with this subject matter by reading a story that centers on a child’s experience or a beloved sport."
+School Library Journal's Shannon O'Connor called the book "lovely" and "inspiring," highlighting how "Imamura's muted art, cushion[s] the harsh reality of how Japanese Americans were treated during World War II" and the message that "love is a miracle and can grow in the most unlikely of places."
+She also noted, "Young readers may find it hard to relate to the love story of two 20-somethings, finding it easier to connect with this subject matter by reading a story that centers on a child's experience or a beloved sport."

 Kirkus Reviews called the book "an evocative and empowering tribute to human dignity and optimism."

 Discussing the artwork, Shelf Awareness's Hong wrote, "Imamura favors browns and greens to capture the bleak desert landscapes but includes touching details that inspire and uplift: a beloved book held tight, clasped hands, children at play, tin-can-potted blooming flowers.
 Most extraordinary is the breadth of Imamura's expressions."

 In 2022, School Library Journal, Booklist, and Publishers Weekly included Love in the Library on their lists of the year's best picture books.
 Booklist also included it on their "Top 10 Historical Fiction for Youth" list, and it was a 2023 Association for Library Service to Children Notable Children's Book.